 ELECTRIC TUNING DEVICES

-Our goal as violinists is that we want to be in control of our intonation, usually in the pure temperament, with our ears as the only guidance.
-But as long, as we can’t hear perfectly in tune in any temperament, it will not hurt to practice the circulating temperament, which most electronic tuning devices are calibrated to.
+Our goal as violinists is that we want to be in control of our intonation with our ears as the only guidance.
+Usually in the pure temperament.
+But as long, as we can’t hear perfectly in tune in any temperament, it will not hurt to practice the equal temperament, which most electronic tuning devices are calibrated to.
 When practicing with an electric tuning device, we have to make micro-adjustments with our fingers of the left hand.
-This trains our finger muscles to be able to act and react in a precise matter that we also need, when we use our own ears as guidance.
+This trains our finger muscles to be able to act and react in a precise matter.
+That we also need, when we use our own ears as guidance.

 Be aware of the harmonies in the music you are practicing.
 You don’t have to name them, but know how they sound!
 Playing a note on the violin without the harmony in mind, can lead to improper intonation.
 Playing with a pianist is one of the best and if done proper one of the most pleasing practices any violinist can do.
 When you hear the harmonies from a well tuned instrument, you can follow the overtones and place your beautiful violin sound on top of that!